timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 ![Breach Protocol Screenshot](/assets/images/breach-protocol-screenshot.png)
 {: refdef}

 The rules of the game are simple.
-On the left side, there’s a code matrix containing elements `1C`, `55`, `7A`, `BD`, `E9`, and `FF`.
+On the left side, there's a code matrix containing elements `1C`, `55`, `7A`, `BD`, `E9`, and `FF`.
 On the right side, we have a list of sequences, each consisting of elements from the same set.
 All we need to do is to pick elements from the matrix one by one and place them into the buffer in the correct order to compose one or more sequences shown on the right side.
-As soon as we have a complete sequence in the buffer, it's considered uploaded.
+As soon as we have a completed sequence in the buffer, it's considered uploaded.
 We start with the first row of the matrix, but each time we find a matching element, the game alters the row/column direction.
 Every uploaded sequence gives us a reward assigned to it.

 On the screenshot, we have two sequences containing 4 and 3 elements, respectively, and a buffer size of 6.
 Say, we want to upload the first sequence.
 There is more than one way to do this, but as an example, we can pick the elements like that: